harrysolovay/Liminal/docs/index.md

 // ...
 ```

-## Effects
+## Events

-Effects provide ancestor threads with the ability to observe waypoints in child threads.
-They also
+Ancestor threads can observe events emitted by child threads.
+They also allow for early termination
-allow for early termination in the case that the child thread's fulfillment is not required.
+in the case that the child thread's continuation is not required.

 ```ts
 import { E, exec } from "liminal"